ryumada/docker-n8n/README.md

 # n8n Distributed Deployment Guide

 This repository contains the Docker Compose configurations to deploy a scalable, multi-host n8n setup.
 It uses Traefik as a reverse proxy for automatic SSL and Docker Swarm to create a network that allows services running on different servers to communicate securely.
+This setup is designed for production use, leveraging named volumes for data persistence and reliability.

 ---